 On September 10, 2009, former D.C.
 School Chancellor Michelle Rhee authorized a Reduction-in-Force ("RIF") pursuant to D.C.
 Code § 1-624.02, 5 DCMR Chapter 15, and Mayor's Order 2007-186.
-Chancellor Rhee stated that the RIF was necessitated for budgetary reasons, explaining that the 2010 DCPS fiscal year budget was not sufficient to support the current number of positions in the schools.1
+Chancellor Rhee stated that the RIF was necessitated for budgetary reasons, explaining that the 2010 DCPS fiscal year budget was not sufficient to support the current number of positions in the schools.

-Employee submits that Agency failed to follow appropriate RIF procedures and that her termination was based on age discrimination.2 Additionally, Employee contends that she involuntarily retired after receiving the RIF Notice.3 Employee explains that "she involuntarily retired after being RIF'd and did not retire in lieu of separation."4 Employee also asserts that she "was led to believe that the only way to get any income was to involuntarily retire...since this Office had not given her a hearing date, Ms. Lappin faced financial hardship and had to involuntarily retire to continue to receive income."5 Agency submits that because Employee voluntarily retired, this Office lacks jurisdiction in this matter.6 Agency also submits that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
+Employee submits that Agency failed to follow appropriate RIF procedures as required by D.C.
+Code § 1-624.08.
+Employee also maintains that the Competitive Level Document was inaccurate as she was unfairly evaluated.
+Employee further notes that she "...decided to retire in November 2, 2009 involuntary, because at the time, I had no other choice."
+Agency submits that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
 Official Code by affording Employee one round of lateral competition and thirty (30) days written notice prior to the effective date of her separation.

 There is a question as to whether OEA has jurisdiction over this appeal.
 Employee stated in her brief that she retired from Agency after being RIFed.
-And as such, Employee contends that her retirement was not voluntary.
+However, she explains that her retirement was not voluntary since giving the circumstance; she had no other choice but to retire.
 Title 1, Chapter 6, Subchapter VI of the D.C.
 Official Code (2001), a portion of the CMPA, sets forth the law governing this Office.
 D.C.
 Official Code § 1-606.03 ("Appeal procedures") reads in pertinent part as follows: